-I would like to send a promotional message to my audience at 9 AM local time, so that no recipient receives the promotion before his or her local store is opened.
-The earliest that a message can go out is 9 AM EST (that's my easternmost location) and the latest a message can go out is 11 AM PST (that's when the sale in my westernmost location ends).
+If you needed to send a promotional message to your audience at 9 AM local time, so that no recipient receives the promotion before their local store is opened.
+The earliest that a message can go out is 9 AM EST (in the easternmost area covered) and the latest a message can go out is 11 AM PST (in the westernmost area covered).

 There are two job-level settings available via the job submit API:

 - earliestSendTime - the earliest time at which a recipient may be sent a message in this job.
 If a recipient is scheduled to go before this time, they will be re-scheduled to go at this time.

 - latestSendTime - the latest time at which a recipient may be sent a message.
 If a recipient is scheduled to go after this time, they are bounced with a bounce category of 24 (timeout).
 The furthest out a recipient may be scheduled is 36 hours after job submittal, the window between earliest and latest send time must be at least 1 hour